 At the Veterinary School's New Bolton Center for large mammals, outside Philadelphia, the trainers, who worked every day with horses, responded very differently.
 Horses chewed their bits all the time, they said.
 Some rolled the bit around in their mouths like candy.
 You could hear it clacking against their teeth.
 Of course, it was a vice-properly trained and harnessed horses were not supposed to do it, but they did.
 And we should talk to Hilary Clayton, formerly at New Bolton, who had gone to a university job somewhere in Canada.
 She had been studying the mechanics of bits in horses' mouths.

 We located Hilary Clayton at the University of Saskatchewan and found that she had made X-ray fluoroscopic videos of horses chewing bits (figure 10.1).
 She bitted horses and manipulated the reins from a standing position behind.
 An X-ray fluoroscope mounted beside the horses' heads took pictures of what was happening inside their mouths.
 No one had done this before.
 She sent us two articles co-authored with colleagues in Canada.1 Their images showed just how horses manipulated a bit inside their mouths and precisely where it sat between their teeth.
-A well-positioned bit is supposed to sit on the tongue and gums in the space between the front and back teeth, called the "bars" of the mouth.
+A well-positioned bit is supposed to sit on the tongue and gums in the space between the front and back teeth, called bars "the" of the mouth.
 When the rider pulls the reins, the bit presses the tongue and the gums into the lower jaw, squeezing the sensitive gum tissue between the bit and the underlying bone.
 That hurts.
-The horse will dip its head toward a one-sided pull (a turn) or lower its
+The horse will dip its head toward a one-sided pull (a turn) or lower its chin into a two-sided pull (a brake) to avoid the bit's pressure on its tongue and gums.